modxcms/fred/docs/themer/options/settings.md

 The followng control individual settings and grouping for an Element in a Fred-powered page.

 ### remote
-Set to `true` to cause XHR requests to render the Element through both the Twig and MODX parsers every 200ms.
+Set to `true` to cause XHR requests to render the Element through both the Twig and MODX parsers.
+The element also re-renders through both the Twig and MODX parser when you change element settings.
 This means you can have dynamic content that references other pages within a Fred page using MODX Snippets.
 Default: `false`.

 ### mediaSource
 Name of the Media Source to use for Finder.
 Multiple Names can be passed separated by comma `,`.